Upwork (NASDAQ:UPWK) Releases Q1 2022 Earnings Guidance

+Upwork (NASDAQ:UPWK) last posted its quarterly earnings data on Thursday, February 10th.
+The company reported ($0.05) earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of ($0.17) by $0.12.
+Upwork had a negative net margin of 6.94% and a negative return on equity of 11.12%.
+The company had revenue of $136.86 million for the quarter, compared to the consensus estimate of $131.79 million.
+During the same period last year, the company earned $0.01 earnings per share.
+The firm’s revenue was up 28.9% compared to the same quarter last year.
+As a group, equities analysts anticipate that Upwork will post -0.43 EPS for the current year.

-In related news, CEO Hayden Brown sold 1,170 shares of the business’s stock in a transaction dated Tuesday, January 18th.
-The shares were sold at an average price of $26.54, for a total transaction of $31,051.80.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Also, CFO Jeff Mccombs sold 935 shares of the business’s stock in a transaction dated Thursday, November 18th.
-The stock was sold at an average price of $42.21, for a total transaction of $39,466.35.
+In other news, insider Thomas Layton sold 8,252 shares of the business’s stock in a transaction dated Wednesday, November 17th.
+The shares were sold at an average price of $45.49, for a total value of $375,383.48.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, Director Elizabeth A. Nelson sold 5,000 shares of the business’s stock in a transaction dated Monday, November 15th.
+The shares were sold at an average price of $45.78, for a total transaction of $228,900.00.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 121,875 shares of company stock worth $5,176,238.
-9.20% of the stock is owned by corporate insiders.
+In the last three months, insiders sold 121,875 shares of company stock valued at $5,176,238.
+9.20% of the stock is currently owned by company insiders.

 A hedge fund recently raised its stake in Upwork stock.
-LPL Financial LLC boosted its stake in Upwork Inc. (NASDAQ:UPWK) by 18.9% during the 3rd quarter, according to the company in its most recent disclosure with the SEC.
-The firm owned 13,148 shares of the company’s stock after acquiring an additional 2,090 shares during the period.
-LPL Financial LLC’s holdings in Upwork were worth $592,000 as of its most recent filing with the SEC.
-69.44% of the stock is owned by hedge funds and other institutional investors.
+LPL Financial LLC increased its position in shares of Upwork Inc. (NASDAQ:UPWK) by 18.9% in the 3rd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 13,148 shares of the company’s stock after purchasing an additional 2,090 shares during the quarter.
+LPL Financial LLC’s holdings in Upwork were worth $592,000 at the end of the most recent reporting period.
+69.44% of the stock is owned by institutional investors and hedge funds.

 Upwork, Inc operates an online marketplace that enables businesses to find, hire, and pay freelancers for short-term and longer-term projects.
 Its marketplace offerings include Upwork Basic, Upwork Plus, Upwork Business, Upwork Enterprise, and Upwork Payroll.
 The company was founded by Odysseas Tsatalos and Efstratios Karamanlakis in December 2013 and is headquartered in San Francisco, CA.